sjelin/FluidJS/README.md

 	model.sub(prop); //Creates a submodel.
 See details below
 ```

-Clearly there are a lot of features missing here.
-Because this is a very
-early version of Fluid.js, and because the innovation is really all about the
-way the views are rendered, this very-minimal implementation of client-side
-models is being used for now.

-It is worth noting that the listeners are called in the order ithey are
+It is worth noting that the listeners are called in the order they are
 installed.
 So if you want to add some sort of post-processing to an model,
 simply add a listener directly after declaring the model.